Syracuse Sports Medicine Malpractice Lawyers

 Sports Medicine Malpractice Attorneys in New York

-The medical malpractice lawyers at the Porter Law Group have a proven track record of recovering compensation for New Yorkers who fell victim to the negligence of medical professionals they trusted with their health.
+The medicine malpractice lawyers at the Porter Law Group have decades of experience representing individuals and families whose lives have been devastated by catastrophic injuries, helping clients pursue the compensation they deserve.
 We have recovered millions of dollars for people who have been injured by misdiagnosis, delayed diagnosis, or botched treatments.

 Recent high-profile verdicts highlight the stakes in sports medicine cases.
 These include a $43.5 million verdict for former Philadelphia Eagles captain Chris Maragos, whose career ended due to a mismanaged knee injury, and a $20.6 million verdict for former Portland Timbers goalkeeper Jake Gleeson, who suffered a career-ending infection from improper sterilization procedures.